 Imasuen et al. (2012) reported that anurans serve as intermediate hosts of vertebrates' parasites especially those that they inhabit the same habitat.

-Nworah and Olorunfemi (2011), reported on the kinds of food materials recovered from the stomach of the amphibian investigated (snails, beetles, earthworms and mainly insect varieties).
+d on the om the (snails,

+beetles, earthworms and mainly insect varieties).
 These invertebrates they eat serve as intermediate hosts to the amphibians, they ingest eggs evacuated from anuran hosts while the intermediate hosts are in turn ingested by the anuran hosts like A. regularis where they grow into adult or larval stages in the host.
 There could have been damages of the intestinal mucosa as they attack the sensitive epithelium as reported by Egusa (1992).